 A ring pull opener

-For ring-pull cans, that can also be a source of difficulty and requires a lot of effort to open, the Ring Pull Can Opener can really help if you struggle.
+For ring-pull cans, which can also be a source of difficulty and requires a lot of effort to open, the Ring Pull Can Opener can really help if you struggle.

 This handy little tool allows you to get straight under the ring of the pull and leverage the lid off with only a fraction of the effort and without straining your hands or fingers.